-We've documented 24 accessibility features for Beyond: Two Souls in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 24 accessibility features for Beyond: Two Souls.
+Strongest in Getting Started and Reading but also has features in Controls, Difficulty, Visual, Audio and Navigation to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Beyond: Two Souls is from the same developer as Detroit: Become Human and Heavy Rain.
 Although not a series, they follow a similar style and approach.
 They provide a filmic interactive experience of a story that branches in substantial ways depending on your choices and interactions.

 We've documented 5 accessibility features for Controls in Beyond: Two Souls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.